 Building a diverse and inclusive business

-Increasing the proportion of women in management and senior leadership roles is a core focus of our global diversity and inclusion programmes, as we aspire to become the world’s best employer for women by 2025.
-You can read more about our goals and programmes to achieve our aspiration in our Sustainable Business Report.
+In our aspiration to become the world’s best employer for women by 2025, increasing the proportion of women in management and senior leadership roles is a core focus of our global diversity and inclusion programmes.
+You can read more about our goals and programmes to achieve our aspiration in the Women’s empowerment section of our website.

 Supporting LGBT+ employees in Italy